MichalPokojny/MyProject3-TheBattleShipGame/README.md

 ## Data Model

-- I've used the Game board class as my model.
+- The class Game board is the model used for this version of Battleship.
-- The class Game board stores board size, and the number of ships.
-The size of the board can be changed as well as the number of ships.
+- The class Game board stores the board size and the number of Battleships attributes.
+The size of the board can be modified as well as the number of ships.
-- The game class also has methods stored for adding ships, populating the game board with random ship locations, guessing the location, and printing the board to the user.
+- The class Game board also has methods such as adding ships, populating the game board with random ship locations, guessing the location, and presenting the board to the user.

 ## Technologies used

 - GitPod - Workspace of the project.
-- GitHub - Hosting the repository.
+- GitHub - Stores the repository.
 - Heroku - Hosting the mock terminal of the game.
 - Grammarly - Grammar check of all the text on the website and readme file.
 - Lucid - Flow chart planning of the code.

 ## Testing

-I have manually tested this project by doing the following:
+Testing was performed by the developer and a random tester using the below method:

-- Passed the code through pycodecode extension in my workspace.
-No errors in my code were found.
+- Passing the code through Pycodecode extension in the GitPod workspace without finding any errors.
-- Given invalid inputs: strings, number out of range, no input at all.
+- Inputting invalid values in the game such as strings, numbers out of the 0-4 range as well as entering a null value which correctly presented the unsuccessful message and option to re-try.
-- Tested in my local terminal and at the Code Institute Heroku terminal.
+- Testing carried out in two locations including the GitPod local terminal and at the Code Institute Heroku mock terminal.

 **Bugs**

--- No bugs made during the develop of the project
+- No bugs were found during the development of the project.

 **Validator testing**

-- Pycodecode extension in gitpod workspace.
+- Pycodecode extension in GitPod workspace.
-  - No errors were returned from my written code.
+  - No errors were found.

 **Unfixed bugs**